chtzuehlke/simplistic-mystrom-mqtt-gateway/README.md

 1. To compile the gateway: install golang

-2. To conveniently detect mystrom devices (see simplistic-mystrom-mqtt-gateway.sh): install nmap and ruby and ensure ifconfig and curl are available (tested with macOS)

-3. Required AWS IoT Core setup: create a thing with a certificate and an appropriate policy to publish MQTT messages.
+2. Required AWS IoT Core setup: create a thing with a certificate and an appropriate policy to publish MQTT messages.
 Also download the generated certificate and the private key.
 Figure out your AWS IoT endpoint.

-4. Create a configuration file (conf.json)
+3. Create a configuration file (conf.json)

     ```
     {